weihanfeng/arrakis/README.md

 ## Contribution

-First off, thank you for considering contributing to **chv-starter-pack**! 🎉
+First off, thank you for considering contributing to **arrakis**! 🎉

 ### How to Contribute

 #### Reporting Bugs

-If you find a bug, please [open an issue](https://github.com/yourusername/chv-starter-pack/issues/new) and include:
+If you find a bug, please [open an issue](https://github.com/yourusername/arrakis/issues/new) and include:

 - A clear description of the problem
 - Steps to reproduce the issue